 Remember, just because you suffered an injury does not mean you are guaranteed compensation.
 It is your burden to prove that the owner or operator were negligent, and that said negligence caused your injuries.
-For questions about maritime injury laws, contact Brown & Brothers to speak with one of our personal injury and maritime personal injury attorneys.
+For questions about maritime injury laws, contact Maritime Injury Guide to speak with one of our personal injury and maritime personal injury attorneys.

 Case Highlights Cruise Ship Floor Safety

 Slip-and-fall and other floor safety-related accidents are among the most common accidents cited in maritime injury cases.
 There are policies and regulations relating to floor safety and ensuring that ship surfaces stay dry and free from hazards.
 Safety regulations are governed by the U.S. Coast Guard, but unfortunately, there is a lot of inconsistency between laws and regulations.